Cyber Security vs. Data Science: Which Is Right For You?

 Data Science:

-• For freshers, the average salary is around INR 5,77,893 per annum.
+• The average salary for freshers is around INR 5,77,893 per annum.

 • With relevant experience, the monthly salary can range from INR 70,000 to INR 75,000, which translates to approximately INR 8.4 lakhs to 9 lakhs per annum.

-• The highest salaries in the field can go up to INR 2 million per year.
+• The highest salaries in the field can go up to INR 20,00,000 per year.

 Scroll to Top